Pop Culture Madness!

 1999 Pop Culture History

-Phil Collins recorded not only the English version but the French, German, Italian and Spanish versions of the songs for Disney's Tarzan film soundtrack.
+Phil Collins recorded the English, French, German, Italian, and Spanish versions of the songs for Disney’s Tarzan film soundtrack.

-Cher holds the record for longest time span between two consecutive number one hits in the USA, with the songs Dark Lady in 1974 and Believe in 1999 - a gap of 25 years.
+Cher holds the record for the longest period between two consecutive number-one hits in the USA, with the songs Dark Lady in 1974 and Believe in 1999 – a gap of 25 years.
 Second place is The Beach Boys, with Good Vibrations and Kokomo from 1966 and 1988 for a gap of 22 years.

 They Might Be Giants became the first major-label recording artist to release an entire album, Long Tall Weekend, exclusively in mp3 format.

-The Pokemon Kadabra hasn't appeared in the Anime or Card game following a lawsuit filed by psychic Uri Geller in 1999, claiming "Nintendo turned me into an evil, occult Pokemon Character".
+The Pokemon Kadabra hasn’t appeared in the Anime or Card games following a lawsuit filed by psychic Uri Geller in 1999, claiming “Nintendo turned me into an evil, occult Pokemon Character.”

-Au Bon Pain Co. sold Au Bon Pain in 1999 and renamed it self Panera Bread Company.
+Au Bon Pain Co. sold Au Bon Pain in 1999 and renamed Panera Bread Company.

 Australian Bill Morgan was hit by a truck and was clinically dead for 14 minutes.
-When he awoke he bought a scratch card and won a car worth $25,000.
-When asked to recreate this for the news he won the $250,000 jackpot live in air.
+When he awoke, he bought a scratch card and won a car worth $25,000.
+When asked to recreate this for the news, he won the $250,000 jackpot live in the air.

-November 5th 1999 was "Burn All GIFs" Day, when the internet banded together to put an end to the GIF once and for all.
-It didn't work.
+November 5, 1999, was “Burn All GIFs” Day when the internet banded together to end the GIFs.
+It didn’t work.

 The Screen Actors Guild strike of 1999 prevented the use of live actors in advertising.
 Needing an advertising campaign, an insurance company turned to CGI to replace the actor.
 The Geico Gecko was born.

 Bill Gates made 15 bold predictions in his book Business @ the Speed of Thought.
-Among them: social media, smartphones, price comparison sights, online payment systems, smart advertising, online discussion boards, online recruiting like LinkedIn, and online home monitoring.
+Among them are social media, smartphones, price comparison sights, online payment systems, smart advertising, online discussion boards, online recruiting like LinkedIn, and online home monitoring.

-The 1999 movie adaptation of the 1965 TV series Wild Wild West starring Will Smith, featured a giant steampunk spider was actually pretty appropriate for the source material.
-The TV show has been credited as "one of the more visible origins of the steampunk subculture."
+The 1999 movie adaptation of the 1965 TV series Wild Wild West, starring Will Smith, featured a giant steampunk spider appropriate for the source material.
+The TV show has been credited as “one of the more visible origins of the steampunk subculture.”

 Chess Grandmaster Garry Kasparov played The World in a game of chess that lasted over four months.
-Over 50,000 people from more than 75 countries participated in the game with moves being decided by majority vote.
-Garry ended up winning on turn 62 when 51% of The World decided to resign.
+Over 50,000 people from more than 75 countries participated in the game, with moves being decided by majority vote.
+Garry won on turning 62 when 51% of The World decided to resign.

 On tour in 1999, the band Garbage was forced to cancel a show in Estonia when Russian customs officials prevented the band's equipment from leaving the country, believing the band's name stenciled on the boxes to be what was inside the cases.

-Payne Stewart, two time US Open winner and 1989 PGA Champion, died when the airplane he was on lost cabin pressure and oxygen.
+Payne Stewart, two-time US Open winner and 1989 PGA Champion, died when his airplane lost cabin pressure and oxygen.
 The plane was on autopilot, so even though the two pilots and four passengers were dead, the plane continued for 1,500 miles.

 Finally, Pac-Man's Perfect Score!
 Billy Mitchell, played Pac-Man for six hours non-stop to reach the 256th screen and achieve a score of 3,333,360.
 Pac-Man was released in 1980.